of the assessed property value.

 Anyone who owns a taxable property in Philadelphia is responsible for paying Real Estate Tax.
 Typically, the owner of a property must pay the real estate taxes.
 However, anyone who has an interest in a property, such as someone living in the property, should make sure the real estate taxes are being paid.

 Payments are due and payable on March 31st.
-The Department of Revenue usually mails Real Estate Tax returns to property owners in December, several months ahead of the March due date.
+The Department of Revenue usually mails Real Estate Tax bills to property owners in December, several months ahead of the March due date.

 Tax rates, penalties, & fees